antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 How to create templates for dotnet new using the Template Engine
 =================================================================================

 In the last release of .NET Core, we have updated `dotnet new`.
-You can learn more about that in the [announcment post](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
-In that release we have enabled some scenarios for people, and teams, interested in creating custom templates.
+You can learn more about that in the [announcement post](https://blogs.msdn.microsoft.com/dotnet/2017/02/07/announcing-net-core-tools-updates-in-vs-2017-rc/).
+In that release, we have enabled some scenarios for those interested in creating custom templates.
 We are still working on features to share templates with a wide audience, but if you're excited about creating templates you can get started today.
 In our 2.0 release we are hoping to finalize the features required for end-users to acquire new templates.
 The goal of this post is to give template authors the info they need to create templates and to start the feedback loop.